LA/node-dev-scripts/README.md

 ### change-remote-urls.js

-- Add the following env variables to .env:
+- Add the following variables to .env:
   - DIRECTORY
     - Where all the repository folders are located.
   - ORG_NAME